adreena/capstone_mlnd/capstone_proposal_template.md

 <img src="./assets/Deforestation.jpg" width="550" height="300"/>

 Data about the location of deforestation and human intrusion on forests can help governments and local stakeholders respond more quickly and effectively.
 Considerable amount of research has been devoted to tracking changes in forests, it typically depends on coarse-resolution imagery from Landsat (30 meter pixels) or MODIS (250 meter pixels).
 This limits its effectiveness in areas where small-scale deforestation or forest degradation dominate.
 Existing methods generally cannot differentiate between `human causes` of forest loss and `natural causes`.
 Higher resolution imagery has shown to be exceptionally good at this, but robust methods have not yet been developed for Planet imagery.
+[Image resource](http://www.borgenmagazine.com/deforestation-new-threat-global-food-security/)